nrb5089/radar/docs/source/tutorials/lab2-TxRx.rst

 In general for a detection problem, we are interested in three quantities defined in [3]

-* Probability of Detection ($P_D$): The probability that a target IS declared when a target IS in fact present.
+* Probability of Detection (:math:`P_D`): The probability that a target IS declared when a target IS in fact present.
-* Probability of False Alarm ($P_{FA}$): The probability that a target IS declared when a target is in fact NOT present.
+* Probability of False Alarm (:math:`P_{FA}`): The probability that a target IS declared when a target is in fact NOT present.
-* Probability of Missed Detection ($P_{MD}$): The probability that a target is NOT declared when a target IS in fact present.
+* Probability of Missed Detection (:math:`P_{MD}`): The probability that a target is NOT declared when a target IS in fact present.

-A good detector will maximize $P_D$, based on a user-choosen $P_{FA}$ as to not cause too many missed detections.
+A good detector will maximize :math:`P_D`, based on a user-choosen :math:`P_{FA}` as to not cause too many missed detections.
 For now, we apply a barebones detector known as a Constant False Alarm Rate (CFAR), that works by comparing averages of sections of the return signal with itself.
 In particular, we use the Cell- Averaging (CA) CFAR from Section 6.5.4 of [3], which calculated a threshold based on the samples around the "tested cell".
 We require two pieces

 * Moving Window Average of samples
 * Constant to scale the threshold